 The fireballs don't just look different; they're also extinguished differently.
 After setting droplets of heptane on fire in a specialized chamber, the fires went out almost immediately, but the heptane continued to burn via something that NASA refers to as a "cool flame" (didn't really break the bank on that name, Scientists).
 These cool flames burn at around 400 degrees Fahrenheit, and they're rarely found on Earth.
 If they ever did occur in your home, they would likely only burn for a second or two; however, on the International Space Station a cool flame can burn for up to a minute.

 Astronaut-scientists claim that playing with fire like this could lead to advances in fuel efficiency.
 But, ya know, worst case scenario they get to play with fire and yell "cool" a lot.

 Astronauts Are Joining SpaceX To Help Clean Up The Galaxy

 In April 2018, Elon Musk's SpaceX sent a “proof of concept” machine to the International Space Station called RemoveDEBRIS that's meant to help astronauts get rid of a lot of the junk that's floating through space.
-Before the experimental spacecraft will get to the job of hoovering up the more than 500,000 pieces of debris that are in space, a series of tests will have to be performed on the module, but it is projected to be ready by the end of May 2018.
+(Hey, Elon; don't forget there's still an entire island of garbage here on Earth.)
+Before the experimental spacecraft will get to the job of hoovering up the more than 500,000 pieces of debris that are in space, a series of tests will have to be performed on the module, but it is projected to be ready by summer 2018.